krishauser/ikdb/README.md

-ikdbtest.py: conducts training and performance testing of the method ikdbtest2.py: trains a database from dynamically-defined IK problems in a visualization GUI (requires PyOpenGL)
+ikdbtest.py: conducts training and performance testing of the method ikdbtest2.py: trains a database from dynamically-defined IK problems in a visualization GUI (requires PyOpenGL) ikdbtest3.py: shows the use of the simplified API that duplicates the Klamp't ik module API.

 Examples: